 There are generally two camps of runners: those who prefer to run on roads, and those who prefer the trails.
 Whether you know which camp you are in, or not, spending time on the trails is a great way to break up a boring routine or simply see somewhere new.
 Trail running beginners should follow the tips below.

-Plan to be gone longer than expected
+Plan to be gone

 Running on trails takes more time than running on the roads.
 The softer surface, uneven terrain, hills, and sometimes unexpected occurrences (such as a connecting trail being closed) can slow down even the best runners.